Demographics of Paris: Paris agglomeration

 The city of Paris covers an area much smaller than the urban area of which it is the core.
 At present, Paris's real urbanisation, defined by the pôle urbain (urban cluster) statistical area, covers 2845 km2, or an area about 27 times larger than the city itself.
 The administration of Paris's urban growth is divided between itself and its surrounding departments: Paris's closest ring of three adjoining departments, or petite couronne ("small ring") are fully saturated with urban growth, and the ring of four departments outside of these, the grande couronne departments, are only covered in their inner regions by Paris's urbanisation.
-These eight departments form the larger administrative Île-de-France région; most of this region is filled, and overextended in places, by the Paris aire urbaine, which, in 2017, was populated by over 12 million people.
+These eight departments form the larger administrative Île-de-France région; most of this region is filled, and overextended in places, by the Paris functional area, which, in 2023, was populated by over 13 million people.

 The Paris agglomeration has shown a steady rate of growth since the end of the late 16th century French Wars of Religion, save brief setbacks during the French Revolution and World War II.
-With an estimated total of 12.2 million inhabitants for 2017, the annual population growth rate of the Île-de-France région was between 0.3% and 0.9% over the past 50 years.
+With 13.3 million inhabitants in 2023, the annual population growth rate of the Paris functional area was between 0.4% and 1.0% over the past 55 years.